meysam81/killercoda-scenarios/mastering-docker/chapter2.2/step1.md

-# Chapter 2 - Run Nginx web server in Docker
+# Run Nginx web server in Docker

 ## Pull the image